 passports provides and pays for a Post Departure Travel Protection Plan that includes coverage for Trip Interruption, Trip Delay, Baggage Loss or Delay, Medical Expense and Evacuation and more.

 Ghost Walking Tour

 Half-day city sightseeing: Local Guide, Visit to Edinburgh Castle

 Visit to the Palace of Holyroodhouse

 Optional Excursion to Roslin: Visit to Rosslyn Chapel

 Traditional Scottish Dinner and Show

-Blair Castle and Gardens, Culloden Visitor Centre and Battlefield site, Cruise on Loch Ness
+Visit to Blair Castle and Gardens, Visit to the battlefield of Culloden and its Visitor Centre, Cruise on Loch Ness

-The Highland pass of Glencoe, Trossachs National Park scenic drive
+The Highland pass of Glencoe, Scenic ride through Loch Lomond and The Trossachs National Park

 Half-day city sightseeing: Local Guide, Visit to the Glasgow Cathedral of St. Mungo, Visit to the St. Mungo Museum of Religious Life and Art